Flex space is an increasingly popular trend in commercial real estate construction, but what exactly does it mean?

 A new emerging trend is coworking facilities that combine private office space and open flexible space that is used for a variety of purposes including shared workspace, dedicated rented desks, meeting space, and event venue rentals.
 These facilities are often utilized by entrepreneurs, individual contractors, those with side gigs, and startups looking for shorter leases, shared amenities and a sense of community and comradery.

-Within each of the above potential uses of flex space lies the need for incorporating either office or retail space.
-The possibilities are endless — from administrative offices for a distribution center or a showroom for a product manufacturer to a gallery for an artist or a retail storefront attached to a warehouse for easier distribution logistics.
+Within each of the above potential uses of these spaces lies the need for incorporating either office or retail space.
+The possibilities are endless—from administrative offices for a distribution center or a showroom for a product manufacturer to a gallery for an artist or a retail storefront attached to a warehouse for easier distribution logistics.